On joint properties of vertices with a given degree or label in the random recursive tree: Introduction

 \section{Introduction}

 The random recursive tree model has, since its introduction by Na and Rapoport~\cite{NaRap70}, received a wealth of interest and many properties have been studied.
-This wide range of topics includes, among others, the degree distribution~\cite{Jan05,MahSmy92,MeirMoon88}, the degree of vertices with a prescribed label~\cite{Dev98,KubPan07}, the maximum degree~\cite{AddEsl18,BanBha20,DevLu95,GohSch02,Szy90}, the height of the tree~\cite{Pit94}, the insertion depth of the tree~\cite{Dev98,Mah91} and the graph distance between vertices~\cite{Dob96,FengSuLiu06}.
+This wide range of topics includes, among others, the degree distribution~\cite{Jan05,MahSmy92,MeirMoon88}, the degree of vertices with a prescribed label~\cite{Dev98,KubPan07}, the maximum degree~\cite{AddEsl18,BanBha20,DevLu95,GohSch02,Szy90}, the height of the tree~\cite{Pit94}, the insertion depth of the tree~\cite{Dev98,Mah91}, and the graph distance between vertices~\cite{Dob96,FengSuLiu06}.
 Beyond these statistics, real-world applications of random recursive trees have been considered as well~\cite{GasWir84,Moon74,NaHey82}.
-See also~\cite{Drm09,MahLue92} for two surveys on random trees.
+See also~\cite{Drm09,MahLue92} for two surveys on random trees that include a more extensive overview of the research literature on random recursive trees.

-Different approaches to studying the random recursive tree model have been considered throughout the literature.
+Different approaches for studying the random recursive tree model have been considered throughout the literature.
 Using the recursive definition of the model and the fact that the random recursive tree with $n$ vertices is defined to be a uniform tree among all increasing trees with $n$ vertices (labelled trees where the vertices on a path from the root to any vertex have increasing labels) are among the most prevalent.
-Other methods include using continuous-time embedding in Crump-Mode-Jagers branching processes, first introduced by Athreya and Karlin for P\'olya urns in~\cite{AthrKar68} and later used for a wide range of recursive tree models such as the random recursive tree (see e.g.~\cite{Bham07,Iyer20,Jan04}), P\'olya urns~\cite{Jan05} and a representation of Kingman's coalescent~\cite{AddEsl18,Esl16,Pit94}.
+Other methods include using continuous-time embedding in Crump-Mode-Jagers branching processes, first introduced by Athreya and Karlin for P\'olya urns in~\cite{AthrKar68} and later used for a wide range of recursive tree models such as the random recursive tree (see e.g.~\cite{Bham07,Iyer20,Jan04,Pit94}), P\'olya urns~\cite{Jan05} and a representation of Kingman's coalescent~\cite{AddEsl18,Esl16,Pit94}.